LeeNeu/rustgrep/README.md

 1. Download Code from GitHub
 2. Open Project in Code Editor or navigate to the rustgrep folder in your terminal
 3. Type the following command in your terminal: `cargo build --release`
-4. Navigate to `rustgrep/target/rustgrep` this is the rustgrep executable
+4. Navigate to `rustgrep/target/rustgrep` and copy full path.
+This is the rustgrep executable
-5. Add the path to the executable to your environment variables and give it the alias "rustgrep"
+5. Add the path to the executable to your environment variables and assign alias "rustgrep"

 To check if installation was successful open your terminal and type: `rustgrep -h` The output should look similar to this: